 Josette Melchor is the Founder of Gray Area Foundation For The Arts, a leading San Francisco non-profit dedicated to applying art and technology to create social and civic impact.
-She is also the Head of Cultural Programming for the future cities initiative at WeWork, where she is developing strategic community engagement models for tech companies in the civic realm.
+She was recently the Head of Cultural Programming for the future cities initiative at WeWork, where she continued to develop strategic community engagement models for tech companies in the civic realm.

 As a Community Organizer, she partners with cities to address civic issues through public activations such as the Urban Prototyping Festival.
 A respected Executive Director, she has implemented sustainable revenue models to stabilize organizations and led fundraising campaigns to revive the historic Grand Theater as an 800 person venue in the Mission District as well as the Oakland Fire Fund to serve hundreds affected by the Ghostship tragedy.
 Melchor has been selected and featured in Fast Company, Wired, and Techcrunch as an innovative Community Leader building local power and fighting inequality.